16 amazing tax deductions for independent contractors

 Spending money to advertise your business can mean more write-offs.
 Expenses include both digital and physical advertising costs.

 From business cards to flyers.
 Facebook or LinkedIn ads.
-A billboard, a TV commercial or a radio spot.
+A billboard, a TV commercial, or radio spot.
 Website design and maintenance.
 They all qualify as advertising expenses.

 13. Consulting and professional service fees

-When you’re a business owner, you may need extra help from people specializing in different areas.
+When you’re a business owner, you may need extra help from people who specialize in different areas.

-For example, you may need to consult with a lawyer to answer a legal question.
-You may ask an accountant to help manage your books or a financial advisor to help you define long-term goals.
+For example, you may need to consult with a lawyer to get a legal question answered.
+You may ask an accountant for help in managing your books or a financial advisor to help you define long term goals.

 Whatever the case, if the fees are a necessary expense related to operating your business, write them off.